Scripture Reference: Joshua 6:24; 7:1-8:1

-Suggested Emphasis: We cannot hide our sin from God.
+Suggested Emphasis: We cannot hide our sins from God.

 Not realizing that there is sin in the camp, Joshua continues to lead the campaign to claim the land for Israel.
 Nothing is mentioned about inquiring from the Lord before he makes plans.
 He sends spies to the city of Ai so he can plan a strategy.
 Ai would have been about fifteen miles from Jericho.
 It would have been a steep climb because Ai is at a higher elevation.
 The spies greatly underestimated the forces needed for battle.
 They suggested that Joshua only dispatch two or three thousand men to conquer the city.
 Joshua sends three thousand troops and they are soundly defeated and humiliated.

 When Joshua faced him, Achan confessed all.
-He tells Joshua that he stole a robe, silver, and gold when Israel conquered Jericho.
+He tells Joshua that he stole a robe that was originally from Babylon, silver, and gold when Israel conquered Jericho.
 The gold and silver had obvious monetary value.
-Babylon was a great city and a robe from there would have been considered chic.
+Jericho was a great city and a Babylonian robe from there would have been considered chic (fashionable and stylish) and would have given him honour.
 He had ignored the Lord’s command to devote everything from Jericho to the Lord.
 When confessing his sin he refers to the items as ‘plunder” (Joshua 7:21) which would imply that it was his right to take them.
 Perhaps he was trying to excuse his sin.
 Achan did not just steal from another man, he stole from the Lord.
-Achan probably thought no one would ever know but the Lord knew.
+Achan probably thought no one would ever know, but the Lord knew.
 We cannot hide our sin from the Lord (Ecclesiastes 12:13-14).

 Achan and his children were stoned and their bodies burned.
 It seems a harsh punishment to us.
 But Achan’s sin had caused Israel to lose face before the nations and to lose faith in their cause.
 He was also responsible for the death of 36 soldiers.
 Most importantly, he directly defied the Lord’s commands.
 It certainly points out how serious the Lord is about sin.
 Since Jewish law prohibited innocent family members from being put to death for the sins of their family members (Deuteronomy 24:16), Achan’s children must have been guilty of assisting him in his sin.